 Reunion Tower in and of itself is a pretty cool building.
-The 561 foot building is known locally as “the ball” due to the interesting architectural top piece.
-This ball is lit up at night with over 250 lights.
-They put on an incredible fireworks show, so if you are visiting for the 4th, you may want to put the show on your itinerary.
-The building is adjacent to the Hyatt Regency and located within a short walk to most of the city’s best attractions like the JFK Sixth Floor Museum at Dealey Plaza, the famous Dallas cattle drive sculptures, and the Dallas World Aquarium.
+The 561 foot building, known locally as “the ball,” has an interesting architectural top piece.
+The ball shines each night with over 250 lights.
+During the 4th of July holiday, a spectacular fireworks celebration takes place.
+The building is adjacent to the Hyatt Regency and located within a short walk to most of the city’s most visited attractions like the JFK Sixth Floor Museum at Dealey Plaza, the famous Dallas cattle drive sculptures, and the Dallas World Aquarium.

 To get to the observatory deck known as the GeO, you will take a quick glass elevator ride.
-Although short (just over a minute, the ride up is pretty cool as you get to glimpse at the city as you rise up 470 feet in the air.
+Although short at just over a minute, the ride up is pretty cool as you get a nice glimpse of the city as you rise up 470 feet in the air.
 From here, you can experience the grandeur of one of the country’s most magnificent skylines.
 The most interesting site of interest is Dealey Plaza: site of the JFK assassination.
 There is a really nice overview from up here and lots of historical info to read through.
 The visitor’s center has a nice little touch screen interpretative area where you can learn more about each site of interest.